1992–93 Vancouver Canucks season: Received from waivers

-Placed on waivers

 Expansion draft

-Vancouver's losses at the 1992 NHL Expansion Draft in Montreal, Quebec.
+Vancouver's losses at the 1992 NHL expansion draft in Montreal, Quebec.

 Draft picks

-Vancouver's picks at the 1992 NHL Entry Draft in Montreal, Quebec.
+Vancouver's picks at the 1992 NHL entry draft in Montreal, Quebec.

 Farm teams

 Hamilton Canucks

 Vancouver Canucks AHL affiliate that play in Hamilton, Ontario, and their home arena is the Copps Coliseum.

 Columbus Chill

 Vancouver Canucks ECHL affiliate that play in Columbus, Ohio, and their home arena is the Ohio Expo Center Coliseum.